Dell XPS: XPS 13 Plus (9320, Early 2022)

 The XPS 13 Plus (9320) represents the first substantial redesign of the XPS 13 chassis at a $300 higher price point relative to the 9315.
 The chassis redesign has removed the headphone jack and card reader, leaving just 2 Thunderbolt 4 ports.
-This redesign features 12th Gen Alder Lake-P Intel Core processors at 28W TDP, a larger 55 watt hour 3 cell battery, and an OLED screen.
+This redesign features 12th Gen Alder Lake-P Intel Core processors at 28W TDP, a larger 55-watt hour 3-cell battery, and an OLED screen.
 It's available in full Platinum or Graphite color.
 The dual fans are now larger, providing more airflow.
-A non-programmable capacitive function key row replaces physical function keys in order to widen the hinge points and allow for better cooling.
+A non-programmable capacitive function key row replaces physical function keys to widen the hinge points and allow for better cooling.
 Despite these design changes to accommodate the high 28W TDP, various reviewers have noted noticeable warmth during normal usage.
 The higher TDP likely also contributes to the lower battery life.
 The keyboard extends to the full width of the laptop with minimal spaces between the keys with no Delete key.
-The track pad is now incorporated into the palm rest.
+The trackpad is now incorporated into the palm rest.

 XPS 13 (9315, Mid 2022)

-The XPS 13 (9315) represents a continuation of the 9310 design with a 13.4” 16:10 screen.
-It features 12th Gen Alder Lake-U Intel Core processors at a lower 15W TDP and a 51 watt hour, 3 cell battery.
-The chassis redesign has removed the headphone jack and card reader, leaving just 2 Thunderbolt 4 ports.
+The XPS 13 (9315) represents a continuation of the 9310 design with a 13.4" 16:10 screen.
+It features 12th Gen Alder Lake-U Intel Core processors at a lower 15W TDP and a 51-watt-hour, three-cell battery.
+The chassis redesign has removed the headphone jack and card reader, leaving just two Thunderbolt 4 ports.
 A USB-C to headphone jack adapter is included.
-It's available in full Sky or Umber color.
+It is available in full Sky or Umber colour.
 A single fan is offered for cooling with no air intake grill at the bottom.
-SSD is no longer upgradeable M.2-based but soldered onto the motherboard.
+The SSD is no longer upgradeable - it is M.2-based but soldered onto the motherboard.